syncfusion-content/install-docs/Common/Essential-Studio/difference-between-license-and-trial-installer.md

 # Difference between license installer and trial installer

+## From v20.1.0.* and later

+We only have one installer.
+All licensed and trial users can use the assemblies from installer\nuget, and also register your license key.

+## From v16.2.0.41 to v19.4.0.48

 Starting with v16.2.0.41 (2018 Vol 2), Syncfusion provides two separate installers.

    -	Trial Installer